 “The rich discussion means we as teachers learn from the students too as they offer their unique insights into challenging philosophical questions and the Great Books of the ages.”

 In December last year the Centre for Western Civilisation forged a partnership with the University of Wollongong to fund the creation of a Bachelor degree in Western Civilisation to commence in 2020.
-More information will be available later in the year at www.uow.edu.au
+For more information, please visit www.uow.edu.au.

 Quotes from student interviews with the Sydney Morning Herald 23 Jan 2019.

 “I was a little bit overwhelmed when I first sat in this room and there were some people out there talking about some really high-level intellectual thinking.
 I was just sitting here going ‘wow, I feel a bit out of place’.
 But after sitting down in smaller groups and getting to have high-level intellectual conversations with a variety of people with different backgrounds, opinions and perspectives, it allowed me to open my horizons and I’ve learned so much.”

 “I was interested in the texts that we were studying.”